 Linda: In a popular mind yeah.

-PCM: How do you respond when people called your music new age?
+PCM: How do you respond when people call your music new age?

 PCM: Do you think there are a lot of outlets for us (classical musicians) in Philadelphia?